2. Summary of Material Accounting Policies

 The Standalone Financial Statements are prepared in accordance with Indian Accounting Standards ("Ind AS"), under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values.
 The Ind AS are prescribed under Section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended and other relevant provisions of the Act.

-Effective April 1, 2018, the Company has adopted all the Ind AS and the adoption has been carried out in accordance with Ind AS 101, First Time Adoption of Indian Accounting Standards, with April 1, 2018 as the transition date.
+Effective April 1, 2018, the Company has adopted all the Ind AS and the adoption has been carried out in accordance with Ind AS 101, First Time Adoption of Indian Accounting Standards, with April 1, 2018 a the transition date.
 The transition was carried out from Indian Accounting Principles generally accepted in India as prescribed under Section 133 of the Act, which was the previous GAAP.

-A. Basis of Preparation
+A. Basis of preparation

-(i) The Audited Ind AS Statement of Assets and Liabilities of the Company as at March 31, 2022 and March 31, 2021 respectively and the Audited Ind AS Statement of Profit and Loss, Audited Ind AS Statement of Changes in Equity and Audited Ind AS Statement of Cash Flows for the year ended March 31, 2022 and March 31, 2021 respectively (hereinafter collectively referred to as "Ind AS Financial Information") have been prepared as per the Ind AS as prescribed under Section 133 of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended and other relevant provisions of the Act.
+(i) The Audited Ind AS Statement of Assets and Liabilities of the Company as at March 31, 2024 and March 31, 2023 respectively and the Audited Ind AS Statement of Profit and Loss, Audited Ind AS Statement of Changes in Equity and Audited Ind AS Statement of Cash Flows for the year ended March 31, 2024 and March 31, 2023 respectively (hereinafter collectively referred to as “Ind AS Financial Information”) have been prepared under Indian Accounting Standards ("Ind AS") notified under Section 133 of the Companies Act, 2013 (the "Act") and other relevant provisions of the Act as amended from time to time.

-(ii) The audited financial statements of the Company as at and for the year ended March 31, 2022 prepared in accordance with recognition and measurement principles under Indian Accounting Standard ('Ind AS')
+(ii) The audited financial statements of the Company as at and for the year ended March 31, 2024 prepared in accordance with recognition and measurement principles under Indian Accounting Standard (‘Ind AS’) 34 "Interim Financial Reporting", specified under section 133 of the Act and other accounting principles generally accepted in India, which have been approved by the Board of Directors at their meeting held on May 21, 2024.

-The Board of Directors approved the Financial Statements as per the Ind AS, for the year ended on March 31, 2022 along with Financial Statements for the year ended March 31, 2021 and authorised to issue the same vide resolution passed in the Board Meeting held on June 16, 2022.
+The Board of Directors approved the Financial Statements as per the Ind AS, for the year ended on March 31, 2024 along with Financial Statements for the year ended March 31, 2023 and authorised to issue the same vide resolution passed in the Board Meeting held on May 21, 2024.

 B. Basis of measurement